camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ...
 ```

-This will instruct the context to prepare a validator and pass it to the object that needs
+This instructs the context to prepare a validator and pass it to the object that needs
 validation.
 To validate your input object `connectorRequest` using the API, it needs
 to implement the `ConnectorInput` interface.
 Using this interface's `validateWith` method,
 you can use the provided validator to ensure the data conforms to your requirements: